-Now located at 120 Chatham Lane, Fredericksburg, VA, Chatham Manor was built by William Fitzhugh in 1771, named for his school-mate and good friend William Pitt, Earl of Chatham.
-It was constructed upon a 1,280 acre plantation.
-The main building of the manor had 10 rooms, 5 of which have been restored and opened to the public ($3 admission per person).
-Other buildings included a dairy, barn, stables and ice house, mill, orchard, plus a fishery a ways down the river.
+Now located at 120 Chatham Lane in Fredericksburg, Chatham Manor was built by William Fitzhugh in 1771, named for his school-mate and good friend William Pitt, Earl of Chatham.
+It was constructed upon a 1,280-acre plantation.
+The main building of the manor had 10 rooms, five of which have been restored and opened to the public (admission fee).
+Other buildings included a dairy, barn, stables and ice house, mill, orchard, plus a fishery a short way down the river.
 The plantation even had its own racetrack.

 In 1975, the final proprietor of Chatham Manor, John Lee Pratt, sold it to the National Park Service.

 The Lady in White – Ghost of Chatham Manor

 Back in the days of Fitzhugh’s reign at Chatham Manor, a young lady came to visit.
 It was not by her request or desire, but rather her father’s insistence.
 Back in England, the girl had fallen deeply in love with a gentleman her father thought to be too far below her class.
 He was a dry-salter, and she came from quite a wealthy family.

 In an effort to break them apart forever, her father sent her to America to stay at Chatham Manor.
 Unknown to her father, the young man followed her to America and secretly met her at the manor.
 They were making plans to elope when a servant overheard their intentions.

 The servant reported the news to another guest – not just any guest, but General George Washington himself.
 Washington was determined to put a stop to the elopement.